We Make Sure Workers Get The Benefits They Deserve

 Injured Worker Recovers $250,000 After Suffering Two Separate Injuries Working For The Same Employer

-On May 5, 2010, claimant injured his back at work.
+Claimant injured his back at work.
 He received treatment, but improved, and returned to work at the pre-injury employer.
-Later, on December 28, 2010, claimant injured his back again at work, which necessitated surgery.
+A few years later, claimant injured his back again at work, which necessitated surgery.
 He remained out of work since that time.
-After May, 2012, the insurance carrier took the position no claim was ever filed with the Commission as to the May 5, 2010 accident, and therefore, the statute of limitations had not been preserved and ceased his benefits.
+After six months, the insurance carrier took the position no claim was ever filed with the Commission as to the first injury, and therefore, the statute of limitations had not been preserved and ceased his benefits.

 He engaged our firm.